gtjoseph/mt3339-utils/README.md

 #  The following commands are recognized...
 #
 #  sleep <seconds>				Sleep for n.nnn seconds
+#  set_system_clock				Gets the date/time from the GPS unit and sets the system clock
 #  setspeed <newspeed>			Set new port and unit speed to <newspeed>
 #  epoloader <epoloader_args>   Run epoloader
 #  factory_reset				Clear system/user configurations then cold start